By Rehmat Karim

 Now, what are the immediate steps that need to be taken to reverse the situation without any further delay?
 The foremost need to improve the health of this ailing region is to set a safety and quality control authority on the pattern of the Pakistan Standard and Quality Control Authority and Punjab Food Authority to monitor the quality of food supplies to the region.
 There should be a process of allowing only registered and approved products based on some set standards.

 Grants should be provided for academic research to produce shelf-stable and nutritious value-added products from the local harvest.

 Coordination with the Department of Food Science and Technology at Karakoram International University should be made to achieve the same goals.

-Reliable NGO’s can mediate to structure industry-academia nexus by providing resources in setting up of small and medium-sized industries which will not only be beneficial in developing a sustainable organic product to the local residents but it will also create business and job opportunities.
+Reliable NGOs can mediate to structure of the industry-academia nexus by providing resources for setting up small and medium-sized industries which will not only be beneficial in developing a sustainable organic product for the local residents but will also create business and job opportunities.

 Awareness sessions should also be conducted to equip local consumers with knowledge about locally-produced food commodities with high health benefits.